microsoft/Dynamics365-Apps-Samples/cif/Softphone integration/README.md

 ## Configuring Dynamics 365 for using the sample app

 1. Note the base URL of the CRM org from where all webresources are served.
-For an online org, this should be of the form "https://<orgname>.crmXX.dynamics.com".
+For an online org, this should be of the form **https://<orgname>.crmXX.dynamics.com**.
 In this sample, we will use https://twiliosampleorg.crm10.dynamics.com.
 2. Install the solution **Dynamics 365 Channel Integration Framework**.
 3. Open the UCI app **Channel Integration Framework**.
-4. Click on "New" to create a new **Channel Provider**.
+4. Click on **New** to create a new **Channel Provider**.
-5. Provide a suitable name and label
+5. Provide a suitable name and label.
 6. For Channel URL, provide the URL as <azure_app_service_url>?base=<crm_base_url>&twa=<twilio_capability_token_url>.
-In this sample, the URL would be "https://twiliosampleinteg.azurewebsites.net?base=https://twiliosampleorg.crm10.dynamics.com&twa=https://twilio-sample.twil.io/capability-token"
+In this sample, the URL would be **https://twiliosampleinteg.azurewebsites.net?base=https://twiliosampleorg.crm10.dynamics.com&twa=https://twilio-sample.twil.io/capability-token**.
-7. For "Enable outbound communication", select "yes".
+7. For **Enable outbound communication**, select **yes**.
-8. Set channel order to "0"
+8. Set channel order to **0**.
-9. Select the UCI apps and user roles for which this sample softphone should be enabled
+9. Select the UCI apps and user roles for which this sample softphone should be enabled.
-10. Save all changes
+10. Save all changes.
-11. The softphone is now ready for testing
+11. The softphone is now ready for testing.

 ## Important considerations